“With a few flowers in my garden, half a dozen pictures, and some books, I live withoutenvy.” Lope de Vega

 I found this quote in an email from the woman’s club I left behind at my old home.
 While I miss my friends back home, this thought made me smile.
 It’s exactly how I feel.
 I’m very content at home with my plants, wildlife, photos and books.

 Here are some of my new friends.
 I enjoyed meeting them other night when we barbecued.
 But the jojoba bushes weren’t quite as thrilled.

 Speaking of birds, I’m excited about a bird feeder my son’s company is helping come to life.
 It uses AI to identify birds who visit your backyard.
 Here’s a link to find out more.
 The creator has raised more than $5.7 million.
 I guess there are a lot of us who want help bird watching!

 What makes your life content?
 What simple pleasures make you happy?

-One of my closest friends from childhood passed away unexpectedly a year and a half ago.
-I woke up realizing that today is her birthday.
-The pain of losing her has not faded.
-I miss her.
+One of my closest friends from childhood passed away unexpectedly two and a half years ago.
+Saturday was her birthday and while I was swamped with moving, I couldn’t get her out of my head.
+I miss her so much.

 I learned via Facebook that my dear friend Rebecca had passed away.